buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 * Logins (Unsuccessful and Successful).
 * Resource access (Unsuccessful and Successful).
 * Exceptions and failures.
-* Service startup and restart.
+* Service start-up and restart.

 Audit Access: